umee-network/umee/x/leverage/README.md

 #### Liquidation Threshold

+Any user whose borrow value is above their liquidation threshold is eligible to be liquidated.

 Each token in the `Token Registry` has a parameter called `LiquidationThreshold`, always greater than or equal to collateral weight, but less than 1, which determines the portion of the token's value that goes towards a borrower's liquidation threshold when the token is used as collateral.

-When a borrow position is limited by simple borrow limit (without special asset pairs or borrow factor), a user's liquidation threshold is the sum of the contributions from each denomination of collateral they have deposited.
+When a borrow position is limited by simple borrow limit (without special asset pairs or borrow factor), a user's liquidation threshold is the sum of the contributions from each denomination of collateral they have deposited:
-Any user whose borrow value is above their liquidation threshold is eligible to be liquidated.

 ```go
   collateral := GetBorrowerCollateral(borrower) // sdk.Coins